-A bull flag pattern consists of a larger bullish candlestick which forms the flag pole.
-It’s then followed by at least three or more smaller consolidation candles, forming the flag.
-You will see many bull flag patterns that consolidate near support levels then when support holds, price action breaks out of the flag.
+A bull flag pattern consists of a larger bullish candlestick that forms the flag pole.
+It’s then followed by at least three smaller consolidation candles, forming the flag.
+You will see many bull flag patterns that consolidate near support levels than when support holds; price action breaks out of the flag.
 Bull flag patterns are a common pattern found in charts.
 Bull Flags are known as a bullish continuation pattern.
 It has a big move-up together with consolidation.
 The bull flag pattern is one of the most common patterns on charts.

 Basics of Bull Flag Patterns